cvnlab/GLMsingle/README.md

 ## Change history

+* 2021/10/12 - Version 1.0 of GLMsingle is now released.
+A git tag has been added to the repo.
 * 2021/05/21 - The core code is complete, but is in "beta" and we are generating tutorial examples of usage.
 The initial 1.0 release should be forthcoming.